paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 > Solana programs are stateless

 If you want to store state, use accounts.
 Programs themselves are stored in accounts which are marked `executable`.
 Each account can hold data and Sol.
-Each account also has an `owner` and only the owner may debit the account and adjust it's data.
+Each account also has an `owner` and only the owner may debit the account and adjust its data.
 Crediting may be done by anyone.
 Here's an example of an [account](https://explorer.solana.com/address/6TkKqq15wXjqEjNg9zqTKADwuVATR9dW3rkNnsYme1ea).
 As you can see in the example account, it has its owner field set to the `System Program`.
 As a matter of fact,

 > Accounts can only be owned by programs